 Air Fryer Scotch Eggs are super easy when made in the air fryer!
 No need to mess with any oil, and making them with quail eggs turns them into a cute little party appetizer for breakfast or dinner!
+Add a quick side with some Instant Pot Red Cabbage.

 Where do Scotch eggs come from?